Watch the following video to hear Dr. Ashley Sikand talk about nasal polyps:

 What are the symptoms?

 Nasal polyps can cause a variety of symptoms.
 The most prominent among these are nasal congestion or difficulty breathing through the nose.
 The polyps may also obstruct the natural opening of the sinuses.
 This can result in facial pressure and sinus infections.
-Additional symptoms may include reduction or loss of smell, sinus congestion, and excessive postnasal drainage.
+Additional symptoms may include:

 What are the treatment options?

 If the polyps are small, they could respond with medical treatment.
-This consists of nasal steroid sprays like fluticasone.
-Also, treatment of underlying inflammatory disease such as allergic rhinitis, chronic sinusitis, or immune disorders can also reduce these growths .
+This consists of nasal steroid sprays like fluticasone (Flonase) or Nasacort.
+Also, treatment of underlying inflammatory disease such as allergic rhinitis, chronic sinusitis, or immune disorders can also reduce these growths.

 Larger polyps usually require surgical removal.
-At Nevada Sinus Relief, we have performed this procedure in the office by using a system of local anesthesia that permits comfortable polyp removal along with treatment of related sinus disease.
+At Nevada Sinus Relief, we perform this procedure in the office by using a system of local anesthesia that permits comfortable polyp removal along with treatment of related sinus disease.